dlamotte/krankshaft/README.md

 krankshaft was designed to make the frustrating and unnecessarily complicated parts of Web APIs simple and beautiful by default.
 It's built in layers that allow the programmer to easily opt-in/out of.
-From "Expose this model via a web api and handle all the details" to "hands off my API, just handle the basics for me".
+From "Expose this model via a web api and handle all the details" to "hands off my API, I'll opt-into the basics as I need them".

 krankshaft is meant to be a framework to build Web APIs and grow with your application.